Rolling Stones To Play Glastonbury - Not A Rumor!

 The Rolling Stones Rock The O2 Dome with Mick Taylor, Bill Wyman, Mary J. Blige and Jeff BeckLast night (November 25), The Rolling Stones played their first arena concert in six years at England's O2 Arena.
 The band played a two-hour-plus set, spanning their 50 year career.

 'Crossfire Hurricane' Director Brett Morgen On Brian Jones, Getting The Keys To The VaultAfter months of anticipation, on November 15 HBO premiered "Crossfire Hurricane," the much-talked about documentary about The Rolling Stones.
-CBS Local spoke to the film's director, Brett Morgen, about the access he got to all of the living Rolling Stones — Mick Jagger, Keith Richards, Charlie Watts and Ron Wood, as well as former members Bill Wyman and Mick Taylor — and the perks to getting access to their vaults.
+CBS Local spoke to the film's director, Brett Morgen, about the access he got to all of the living Rolling Stones -- Mick Jagger, Keith Richards, Charlie Watts and Ron Wood, as well as former members Bill Wyman and Mick Taylor -- and the perks to getting access to their vaults.

 The Rolling Stones' "GRRR!"
 Tracklist: 20 Songs They MissedIn stores this week is GRRR!, a career-spanning greatest hits set by The Rolling Stones.
 There are several versions of the collection available, including the 80-track "Super Deluxe" version.
 But with 50 years under their collective belt, even 80 songs doesn't seem enough.
 Here, we suggest a couple of other great Stones songs that could make it an even 100 (and there'd still be songs missing).

 Five Setlist Requests For The Rolling StonesAt their two Paris gigs, the Stones stuck with some of the classics: "It's Only Rock and Roll (But I Like It)," "Miss You," "Tumbling Dice," "Start Me Up," "Midnight Rambler," "Jumpin' Jack Flash" and "Brown Sugar" all made both shows, as did their new song "Doom and Gloom."
 Last night's gig added some other deep cuts, including "All Down The Line" from 1972's Exile On Main Street, and "You Got Me Rockin'" from 1994's Voodoo Lounge.
 But we have some requests for the band when they hit the arenas.

 5 Important Points From Rolling Stone's Interview With The Rolling StonesThe Rolling Stones are celebrating their 50th anniversary with a photo book, HBO documentary and what everyone was hoping for; reunion shows.
 The band recently spoke with Rolling Stone magazine about the anniversary and upcoming shows for a feature that will be published in the November 8th issue.
 Before you get your hands on it and sit down for a lengthy read, here are five points you need to know about.

-The Rolling Stones have two new songs, and they’ll be available on a new collection called "GRRR!," due out on November 13.
+The Rolling Stones To Release Two New Songs And A(nother) Greatest Hits AlbumThe Rolling Stones have two new songs, and they’ll be available on a new collection called "GRRR!," due out on November 13.
 “Gloom And Doom” and “One Last Shot” were recorded at their recent sessions in Paris, France.